piharpi/jekyll-klise/_posts/cpp-object-lifecycle/2024-01-15-cpp-object-lifecycle.md

 ```

-#### Allocate Memory
+##### Allocate Memory
 An object's memory **can** be sourced from the stack (i.e. `alloca`, `malloca`) or heap (i.e. `sbrk`, `malloc`, `kalloc`) and have some base requirements for objects to be placed on them:
 - On successful allocation, memory returned by allocators **MUST** be valid and not be already in use.
 This prevents catastrophic failures like double-free (double-object destructor calls).

 **SEE**: GNUC's [`__attribute__((malloc(...)))`](https://gcc.gnu.org/onlinedocs/gcc/Common-Function-Attributes.html) and MSVC's [`__restrict`](https://learn.microsoft.com/en-us/cpp/cpp/restrict?view=msvc-170) return attributes which enables global aliasing optimizations for the compiler's reachability analysis.

 **NOTE**: `malloc(0)` and `realloc(ptr, 0, 0)` are not required to return `nullptr` and is implementation-defined behavior.
 An implementation **MIGHT** decide to return the same or different non-null (possibly sentinel) memory address for a 0-sized allocation.

 - General-purpose allocators **SHOULD** support at least alignment of `alignof(max_align_t)` where [`max_align_t`](https://en.cppreference.com/w/c/types/max_align_t) is mostly either `double` (8 bytes) or `long double` (16 bytes), as in the case of `malloc`. `max_align_t` is a maximum-aligned integral scalar type.

 **NOTE**: C11 introduced [`aligned_alloc`](https://en.cppreference.com/w/c/memory/aligned_alloc) for over-aligned allocations (beyond `alignof(max_align_t)`) which is typically required for SIMD vector operations (SSE/AVX's 128-bit, 256-bit, and 512-bit extensions) as the SIMD's wide registers operate on over-aligned memory addresses. `MSVC`'s C runtime doesn't support `aligned_alloc` yet but provides [`_aligned_malloc`](https://learn.microsoft.com/en-us/cpp/c-runtime-library/reference/aligned-malloc?view=msvc-170) and [`_aligned_free`](https://learn.microsoft.com/en-us/cpp/c-runtime-library/reference/aligned-free?view=msvc-170).

-### Construct Object
+#### Construct Object
 This is where the lifecycle of an object begins.
-For trivially constructible objects this implies a placement new of the object on the placement memory and for trivially constructible types, any memory write operation on the object's placement memory.
+For non-trivially constructible types this implies a placement new of the object on the placement memory and for trivially constructible types, any memory write operation on the object's placement memory.

 The object's placement memory address **MUST** be sized to *at-least* the object's size and the object placement address within the memory **MUST** be aligned to a multiple of the object's alignment.
-If an object is constructed at a memory location not sized enough for it, this can lead to Undefined Behaviour (out-of-bound reads).
-Non-suitably aligned placement memory can lead to unaligned read & writes (undefined behavior, which on some CPU architectures crash your application with a `SIGILL` or just lead to degraded performance).
+If an object is constructed at a memory location not properly sized for it, it can lead to Undefined Behaviour (out-of-bound reads).
+Non-suitably aligned placement memory can lead to unaligned read & writes (undefined behavior, which on some CPU architectures can crash your application with a `SIGILL` or just lead to degraded performance).
 Reading an uninitialized/non-constructed object is Undefined Behaviour and catastrophic.

 Placement-new serves some important purposes: